rpucella/rpucella.github.io/courses/focs-fa20/homeworks/homework3.md

 * * *

-In this homework, you will be working with and developing [higher order functions](../notes-functional.html).
+In this homework, you will be working with [higher order functions](../notes-functional.html).

-For each function you have to code in this homework, full points will be awarded if the function and its helpers do not use explicit recursion.
+For each function I ask you to code in this homework, full points will be awarded if the function and its helpers do not use explicit recursion.
 In other words, the function and its helpers should not use the `rec` keyword for function definitions.

-This means that you will have to use `List.map`, `List.filter`, `List.fold_right`, or some other higher-order function in the [`List` module](https://caml.inria.fr/pub/docs/manual-ocaml/libref/List.html).
+This means that you will have to use `List.map`, `List.filter`, `List.fold_right`, or some other higher-order functions in the [`List` module](https://caml.inria.fr/pub/docs/manual-ocaml/libref/List.html).
 One additional function you may find useful is `List.map2`, which acts like `List.map` but maps over two lists, passing elements of both